khyateeatolia/61040-Portfolio/assignments/assignment4.md

 * **Depop** ([depop.com](https://www.depop.com)).
 Depop is a social resale marketplace that is especially popular among younger users.
 Its design highlights the importance of having a feed-based interface and descriptive tags for clothing items.
 * **Mercari** ([mercari.com](https://www.mercari.com)).
 Mercari focuses heavily on classification and shipping, which illustrates different tradeoffs compared to local pickup exchanges.
 This shows how design choices around logistics impact user experience.
 * **Rumie College Marketplace** ([rumie.com](https://rumie.com/college-marketplace)).
 Rumie provides a campus-focused exchange platform that requires school-based verification.
 This supports the idea that restricting access to students increases trust and safety.
-* **University Exchange Groups** ([example Facebook group](https://www.facebook.com/groups/217708995001165/)).
+* **University Exchange Groups** ([Wellesley Facebook group](https://www.facebook.com/groups/217708995001165/)).
 Many universities have informal exchange groups hosted on platforms like Facebook.
 These groups validate the need for a safer, more structured, and campus-specific solution rather than relying on loosely moderated communities.

 ---